2023 Best Geological & Earth Sciences Schools in Wisconsin

 Full Geological & Earth Sciences at University of Wisconsin - Eau Claire Report

-Read full report on Geological & Earth Sciences at Beloit College
+Full Geological & Earth Sciences at Beloit College Report

 The average amount in student loans that geology majors at UW - Parkside take out is $26,700.

-University of Wisconsin - Milwaukee came in at #7 in this year’s edition of the Best Geological & Earth Sciences Schools in Wisconsin ranking.
-Located in the city of Milwaukee, UWM is a public college with a very large student population.
+With a ranking of #7, University of Wisconsin - Milwaukee did quite well on this year’s best schools for geological and earth sciences students.
+Located in the large city of Milwaukee, UWM is a public school with a very large student population.

 On average, geology graduates from UWM take out $29,750 in student loans while working on their degree.